 All kids struggle at times to pay attention, listen and follow directions, sit still, or wait their turn.
 But for kids with ADHD, the struggles are harder and happen more often.

 Sometimes parents and teachers notice signs of ADHD when a child is very young.
-But it's normal for little kids to be distractible, restless, impatient, or impulsive — these things don't always mean that a child has ADHD.
+But it's normal for little kids to be distracted, restless, impatient, or impulsive — these things don't always mean that a child has ADHD.

 Attention, activity, and self-control develop little by little, as children grow.
 Kids learn these skills with help from parents and teachers.
 But some kids don't get much better at paying attention, settling down, listening, or waiting.
 When these things continue and begin to cause problems at school, home, and with friends, it may be ADHD.